Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

 In the subrelativistic limit, we find

-where the last term in the momentum equation is the term that had been included in previous work studying Navier-Stokes in a radiation-dominated expanding Universe.
-Considering Navier-Stokes description for the viscosity, the viscous force can be described using \Eq{visc_forc}, and the viscous dissipation $\tilde f_\visc^0$ using \Eq{visc_dis}.
-Under the assumption that the shear viscosity is very small in the early Universe \cite{Arnold:2000dr}, previous work neglected the viscous dissipation terms in the energy and momentum equations.
+where the term in the momentum equation proportional to $\tff_\ipf$ is the term that had been included in previous work studying Navier-Stokes in a radiation-dominated expanding Universe.
+Considering Navier-Stokes description for the viscosity and Fourier's law for the thermal conductivity, the imperfect (viscous) force can be described using \Eq{visc_forc}, and the heat dissipation $\tilde f_\ipf^0$ using \Eq{mom_aux_visc}.
+The work done by the viscous forces $\uu \cdot \tff_\ipf$ can be computed using \Eq{work_visc}.
+Under the assumption that the shear viscosity is very small in the early Universe \cite{Arnold:2000dr}, previous work neglected the imperfect-fluid dissipation terms in the energy and momentum equations.